Phosphorescentt/phosphorescentt/README.md

 - I'm currently in my final year of a Bachelors in Mathematics at the University of Warwick in the UK
 - I'm a hobbyist esports person
-- I have a particular interest in data and data communicatoin in all cases (but particlarly in esports)
+- I have a particular interest in data and data communication in all cases (but particlarly in esports)

 <!--
 **Phosphorescentt/phosphorescentt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.